Roman Romanenko: Personal life

 Romanenko was born in Shchyolkovo, near Moscow.
 His parents, Yuri Victorovich Romanenko and Aleftina Ivanovna Romanenko, live in Star City.
 He is married to Yulia Leonidovna Romanenko (Danilovskaya).
 They have a son and a daughter.
 His hobbies include underwater hunting, tennis, car repairs, tourism, yachting, volleyball and music.

+He was sanctioned by the United Kingdom from 11 March 2022 in relation to Russia's actions in Ukraine.

 Education

 After when he graduated from Star City high school in 1986, Romanenko entered the Leningrad Suvorov military school, from which he graduated in 1988.
 In 1988, he entered the Chernigov High Air Force School for pilots, from which he graduated in 1992 as a pilot-engineer.

 Experience

 Following graduation from pilot school Romanenko served as a second commander in the Air Force.
 He flew L-39 and Tu-134 aircraft.
 Romanenko has logged over 500 hours of flight time.
 He is a Class 3 Air Force pilot.

 Awards

 On 6 May 2010 Romanenko was awarded the Hero of the Russian Federation medal by the decree of the Russian President Dmitry Medvedev.
 He was also awarded the honorary title Pilot-Cosmonaut of the Russian Federation.